 If you’re setting up a brand to sell online for the first time or expanding your fashion website to target different customers, there are a number of legal issues you need to consider.
 Learn about website building keeping all the legal policies in mind.

-In this two part series article, Tahir Basheer – our legal partner specialising in fashion and media law for leading London-based law firm, Sheridans – looks at some of the key issues, including selecting your website, avoiding liability for its content, monitoring your visitors, using social media, monetising and mobilising.
+In this two-part series article, Tahir Basheer – our legal partner specialising in fashion and media law for leading London-based law firm, Sheridan – looks at some of the key issues, including selecting your website, avoiding liability for its content, monitoring your visitors, using social media, monetising and mobilising.

 A domain name is your business address on the internet.
 They help guide customers to your fashion website and develop your brand, as such they are highly valuable – they change hands for millions of pounds and many brands have entered legal disputes to obtain particular domains.

 After choosing your desired name, you should consider the following:

 There are numerous domain name search tools on the Internet which can help you find out whether your desired name is available.
 If you have your heart set on a particular domain then you could consider trying to purchase the site from an existing user.
 For example, Facebook bought www.fb.com from the American Farmers Bureau.
 In certain cases, you may be able to try and seize an existing domain name that uses your prior intellectual property rights.
 In this case, you should obtain legal advice.

 2. Does your domain name infringe on any intellectual property rights?